hyunwoongko/kss/README.md

 ![](https://github.com/hyunwoongko/kss/blob/main/assets/avg_f1.png)

 - **Normalized F1 score**: This is the most reliable metric made by the Kss project.
-It makes up for the downside of the F1 score by taking the F1 score but penalizing splitters that cut too finely.
+It makes up for the downside of the F1 score by taking the F1 score but penalizing splitters which separate too finely.

 | Name           | Library version | Backend | blogs_lee (NF1) | blogs_ko (NF1) | sample (NF1) | tweets (NF1) | wikipedia (NF1) | nested (NF1) | v_ending (NF1) | Average (NF1) |
 |----------------|-----------------|---------|-----------------|----------------|--------------|--------------|-----------------|--------------|----------------|---------------|